opensearch-project/project-website/_posts/2024-08-28-Data-Prepper-2.9.0-is-ready-for-download.md

         delete_source: true
 ```

-If you observe this pattern of the source being deleted in a separate processor, migrate your pipeline to start using `delete_source` in order to improve your overall memory usage.
+If you observe this pattern of the source being deleted in a separate processor, configure your pipeline to use `delete_source` in order to improve your overall memory usage.

 ## Getting started